 Some buy-to-let properties cost more than others to maintain depending on the age, condition and other responsibilities, such as lifts in apartment blocks.
-The single biggest cost is likely to be your mortgage repayments and at present mortgage rates are low, but this won't last forever so you need to make allowances if there are significant rises over the coming years.
+The single biggest cost is likely to be your mortgage repayments and at present mortgage rates have risen considerably so it is clear to see that you need to make allowances if there are further significant rises over the coming years.
 You will also need to insure the property and its contents, plus it is wise to consider public liability insurance and rental insurance.
 If the property is leasehold you will also have to pay an annual ground rent and service charge.

 If you are planning to become a buy-to-let landlord for the first time then you need to be aware of your legal responsibilities regarding any properties that you are offering to let.

 Here are your main responsibilities detailed under the various categories.

 Electrical supply and appliances within a property must be 'safe'.

 All electrical appliances must be checked at regular intervals for defects (e.g. frayed wiring, poorly fitted plugs).
 Although there is no statutory checking procedure or timescales, it is strongly recommended that an annual check is carried out by a qualified electrical engineer, records of the checks should be kept and available for inspection if required.

 Any unsafe items must be removed from the property prior to offering it for rent.